Declaration of a married name/ Name declaration for civil partners

 Example*: Ms. Meier (German citizen) and Mr. Smith (British citizen) got married in the UK.
 Ms. Meier would now like to change her surname under German law.

-Variant C: Ms. Meier and Mr. Smith both wish to take the surname Meier-Smith or Meier Smith (not hyphenated)
+Variant C: Ms. Meier and Mr. Smith both wish to take the surname Meier-Smith or Meier Smith (not hyphenated).
+Children born in wedlock will also be given the double-barrelled name if possible.

 *Please note: This example is provided purely for illustration purposes.
 It may also apply in the case of a married couple where one spouse is German and the other has a different nationality.
 These principles apply to same-sex married couples as well.

-The above information also applies to registered civil partnerships accordingly.
+The above information also applies to registered same-sex civil partnerships accordingly.

 If you would like to make a declaration of married name, the necessary documents must be sent to the Embassy or Consulate General before booking an appointment.